gargargar/udphp/readme.md

 **BIND** is not important, because it shows same port from command line, **CLIENT** is IP and port you need to connect to, udphp-client already prepared "hole" via your NAT and ISP's NAT.

-***udphp-client need to have root rights to do such port binding because it supposes what your port alrady used by other application and it's need to use raw sockets.
+***udphp-client need to have root rights to do such port binding because it supposes what your port already used by other application, and it's need to use raw sockets.
 You also can give [application permission](https://stackoverflow.com/questions/46466543/linux-raw-socket-permissions-issue) without root, but it's more complicated.***

-***Your have around 2 minutes (depends on your ISP) to use this ports and IP's, unused "holes" closed by you ISP NAT server shortly***
+***You have around 2 minutes (depends on your ISP) to use these ports and IP's, unused "holes" closed by your ISP NAT server shortly***

 ---
 ## Example #3
-Real example for Wireguard, you need to have already set up Wiregueard (one server without endpoint set, and other client with endpoint to server, any ip,port, you don't know them yet)
+Real example for Wireguard, you need to have already set up Wiregueard (one server without endpoint set, and other client with endpoint to server, you don't know ip/port yet)

 On server Wireguard add to crontab this shell script (/root/wgcheck.sh):